Photo by Timothy Schenck

 by Sam Van Aken

 Combining public art and environmental preservation, The Open Orchard is an expansive new artwork on Governors Island by Sam Van Aken and commissioned through Governors Island Arts.
-Taking the form of a public orchard comprised of 102 fruit trees, The Open Orchard will act as a living archive for antique and heirloom fruit varieties that were grown in and around New York City in the past 400 years but have mostly disappeared due to climate change and the industrialization of agriculture.
+Taking the form of a public orchard comprised of 102 fruit trees, The Open Orchard acts as a living archive for antique and heirloom fruit varieties that were grown in and around New York City in the past 400 years but have mostly disappeared due to climate change and the industrialization of agriculture.

 Interested in helping The Open Orchard grow?
-To support this project or make a donation, email commissions@govisland.org.
+To support this project or make a donation, email arts@govisland.org.

 The Open Orchard is made possible through the generous support of The Gottesman Fund, Charina Endowment Fund, Stavros Niarchos Foundation, National Endowment for the Arts, Lily Auchincloss Foundation, Sleepy Cat Farm Foundation and Dorothea L. Leonhardt Foundation.
 Additional landscape support is generously provided by BrightView.